lspitzner/pkgdbgc/README.md

                       path of ghc-pkg command to be used; this will also determine which package-db in the store will be affected.
 ~~~~

+## Building

+- Currently requires HEAD of the butcher repository.